Maxim-Mazurok/google-api-typings-generator/gapi.client.gkehub/readme.md

 });
 ```

-After that you can use GKE Hub resources:
+After that you can use GKE Hub API resources:

 ```typescript
 ```